Skip to main content

 North Dakota State Record Fish Requirements

-- All recognized fish must be harvested by legal methods for recreational fishing, originate from North Dakota waters that are open for public fishing, and must have been caught by the angler seeking 'state record' recognition.
+- All recognized fish must be harvested by a legal manner of taking for recreational fishing, originate from North Dakota waters that are open for public fishing, and must have been caught by the angler seeking “state record” recognition.

 - Angler must thoroughly complete and submit to the Department a “Whopper” card application or a hand-written or typed note with all similar information.
 The angler’s signature must be included in the submitted documentation.